Developer Guide

 edit appointment 1 d/19-05-2021 t/1930

 Expected: No appointment is edited.
-An error messageAnother appointment with the same date and time already exists in the app
+An error messageAnother appointment with the same date and time already exists in the appis shown in the result display.

 -